 - Start the encounter with a discussion on Dr. Who, Minecraft, or Big Bang Theory.
 Find a clever tie-in to your topic.

 - Understand that tech teachers often think trying to teach teachers to tech is like solving the Riemann Hypothesis (many consider it impossible).
 Bone up on basics before the Meeting.

 - Life after the 100th crashed computer is what Oprah might call a life-defining moment.
 If that just happened as you walked through the door, turn around and come back another time.

 - Understanding a techie who’s in the zone is like understanding the meaning of life.
 Again–leave the room; come back later.

 - While tech teachers can get your computer working, your class screen humming, and your students all online at once, there are days they need a dictionary to understand everyday English.
 Be gentle.

 - Know the difference between the happy-techie face and the ‘go away’ face.
 Act accordingly.

 - Their heads are like Matrix on steroids.
 Don’t try to understand them–unless, of course, you’re a geek too.
 Then, you’ll feel at home.

 - Despite past experience with teachers solving their own tech problems, their minds remain open to a miracle.
 Do try to fix your broken computer yourself (i.e., check for unplugged parts) before calling.

-I must confess, I took all of these from personal experience (and some input from geekie friends).
+I must confess, I took many of these from personal experience.
 Your experiences may be different.
 I’d love to hear them.